chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 5.3 -** The parties may exclude from the transcript any testimony that all parties agree to exclude.

-**Rule 5.4 -** A panel justice may exclude any testimony from the transcript.
+**Rule 5.4 -** A panel judge may exclude any testimony from the transcript.

 ### Factums

-**Rule 5.5 -** Unless a panel justice otherwise orders, the appellant must, within 5 days after filing the Appeal Record:
+**Rule 5.5 -** Unless a panel judge otherwise orders, the appellant must, within 5 days after filing the Appeal Record:
 - **(a)** file a factum in accordance with Rules 5.8 and 5.9; and
 - **(b)** serve a copy of that factum to each of the parties.

-**Rule 5.6 -** Unless a panel justice otherwise orders, within 5 days after being served with the appellant’s factum, a respondent must:
+**Rule 5.6 -** Unless a panel judge otherwise orders, within 5 days after being served with the appellant’s factum, a respondent must:
 - **(a)** file a factum in accordance with:
   - **(i)** Rules 5.8 and 5.9; and
   - **(ii)** if the respondent intends to cross appeal, Rules 5.10 through 5.14; and
 - **(b)** serve a copy of that factum on the other parties.

-**Rule 5.7 -** On the application of a party or on a panel justice’s own motion, a panel justice may order that the filing of factums by any or all parties be dispensed with.
+**Rule 5.7 -** On the application of a party or on a panel judge’s own motion, a panel judge may order that the filing of factums by any or all parties be dispensed with.

 ### Form and Content of Factums